bane-labs/go-ethereum/contracts/README.md

 An [election](#election) is, **GAS holders** vote for **registered candidates** and the Governance contract selects **top 7 candidates** as consensus nodes for **the next epoch\***.

 *<font size="2">Epoch is a unit of measurement for blocks.
-Currently, 1 epoch on testnet is the equivalent of `60480` blocks, which is the storage value `epochDuration` may be retrieved by contract calls.</font>
+Currently, 1 epoch is the equivalent of `60480` blocks on both Testnet and Mainnet, which is the storage value `epochDuration` may be retrieved by contract calls.</font>

 ### Candidate